BYU Singers Endowment

 Our endowment was established in 1991, and it has been growing consistently in the years since.
 We have had several major donations from Singers alumni and friends of the choir, and a steady donation stream from many alumni who have committed to donating a smaller amount every month.
 These donations together with compound interest on the principal have reached a level that now allows some interest to be used every year to help the choir.
 The fund is still actively seeking donations, as the cost of the goals set in 1991 have risen steadily.

 Where is the endowment fund account held, and who oversees it?

 BYU Singers Endowment Fund is in a BYU account, and is invested and overseen by LDS Philanthropies.

 The Jewkes Fund was established in the early 1980s for the use of the BYU A Cappella Choir, BYU Singers’ predecessor.
 While it generates a much smaller amount, monies from that fund have been used to help BYU Singers endeavors, allowing their endowment fund to grow.

 The fund was established to help BYU Singers or the current touring choir.
-Just as the uses of the interest have been determined by Dr. Staheli thus far, the next director of the touring choir will have control over the interest generated.
+Just as the uses of the interest were determined by Dr. Staheli in the first two decades of the endowment fund, Dr. Andrew Crane now has control over the interest generated.
 The principal will remain intact to furnish the interest used.